Not 4 Sale (Sammy Hagar album)

-Not 4 Sale is the thirteenth studio album by Sammy Hagar, and the second album by Hagar's backup band The Waboritas.
+Not 4 Sale is the thirteenth studio album by American rock singer Sammy Hagar, and the second album by Hagar's backup band The Waboritas.
 As it was released in the US on Hagar's own Cabo Wabo Music label, problems arose with distribution; the release date passed without copies being delivered to several national retail chains.

 It peaked at #11 on the Billboard Independent Albums chart.